LEARNAcademy/syllabus/rails/active-record-intro.md

 => #<ActiveRecord::Relation [#<Dog id: 3, name: "Baby", breed: "Long Haired Dachshund", age: 11, created_at: "2020-09-25 20:48:02", updated_at: "2020-09-25 20:48:02">]>
 ```

-Notice that even though only one dog met this qualification, we get back an array rather than a single item.
-This is the expected output for the `.where` clause.
+Notice that despite only one dog meeting this condition, the returned result is an array instead of a single item.
+The expected output for the `.where` clause is always an array or collection of records that satisfy the specified condition.

 We can also pass a relational operator to the `.where` method.
 ```